The gap between expert advice and your actual life

 Create a transition ritual: a five-minute warning, then a specific activity that follows.
 “In five minutes we are turning off the show.
 Then we are going to the kitchen for water and you can tell me one thing that happened” works better than abrupt stopping.
 You are giving the brain a bridge between states instead of a cliff.

-This changes the dynamic.
-The child knows what comes next.
+A structured transition ritual changes the power dynamic — the child knows what comes next and you are guiding a bridge, not enforcing a cliff.
 You are not the villain who stole the device.
 You are guiding a transition that has purpose.

 Step 5: build quarterly reviews (not constant judgment)

 Instead of monitoring every screen decision daily, commit to a brief family check-in every three months.
-“How is screen time working for us?
-What is helping?
-What is frustrating?
-What should we change?”
+The review does not need to be long.
+Three questions cover it:

-This removes daily guilt and puts screen time decisions into regular, bounded check-in time.
+Quarterly review cadence removes the daily weight of monitoring every screen decision.
+It puts screen time choices into regular, bounded check-in time.
 You are not supposed to be perfect every day.
 You are supposed to be reflective every quarter.
 That is a much lighter emotional load.

 Why this actually matters: the research